 Big Data Text Analysis

-A free Windows program for keyword, issue, time series, sentiment, gender and content analyses of (mainly) social media texts. *download*
+A free Windows program for keyword, issue, time series, sentiment, gender and content analyses of short texts, imported or downloaded from YouTube or Reddit. *download*

 For updates, follow @Mozdeh4

 These options work for all languages with spaces between words.
 Special instructions for Japanese and Chinese.

 Thelwall, M. (2021).
 Word association thematic analysis: A social media text exploration strategy.
 San Rafael, CA: Morgan & Claypool.
 [A method to analyse text for themes with Mozdeh.]